MxeMa4800/Bio-project/README.md

 ### **Software Installation Steps**
 1. Install Arduino IDE
 - The Arduino IDE can be downloaded and installed from the [Arduino website](https://www.arduino.cc/en/software/).
-- Launch the Arduino IDE and add the required libraries, like Math and [SCServo](https://github.com/zompin/SCServoBothMode).
+- Launch the Arduino IDE and add the required libraries, like Math and [SCServo](https://github.com/IS2511/SCServo/blob/master/SCSCL.cpp).
+   - Installing the SCServo library

+         k
 2. Install SolidWorks
 - SolidWorks can be downloaded and installed from the [SolidWorks official website](https://www.solidworks.com/sw/support/downloads.htm).
 - Launch SolidWorks and confirm that all required modules, including Part, Simulation and Electrical, are installed.